-Approval: Local Board Writer: Chris Nicholls

-Level: Public Review Frequency: Annual Next Review: September 2023 This Policy Approval Dated: September 2021
+Approval: SLT Level: Public Writer: Chris Nicholls Review Frequency: Two years Next Review: March 2025 This Policy Approval Dated: March 2023

 1. Introduction

 1.1.
 There are times of the year when we experience poor air quality in Bangkok.
 We make every effort to provide a safe environment for our students and have, in consequence, the following systems and procedures in place.